What’s new in 2026

 Recreational Drug Use

 Illinois has legalized recreational marijuana for individuals aged 21 or older.
-Employers cannot take disciplinary action against an employee based on lawful use of marijuana outside of work.
+Employers cannot take disciplinary action against an employee based on lawful use of marijuana outside of work unless they believe the employee is under the influence or impaired to perform work (in this case, the employee must be provided a reasonable opportunity to contest this allegation).

 However, employers can prohibit employees from using marijuana at work, while performing job duties, or while on call.